juanmanso/juanmanso/README.md

 👔 🐍 📱 Professionally, I've started with Python doing some backend freelancing but switching to React and React Native when going full-time.

-⛩️ ⛓️ 🪙 Now, I'm working on a kick-ass european-based crypto services company called Keyko doing my work as React Native Dev.
+🏗️ ⛓️ 🪙 Now, I'm working on a great DePIN company called Quantinium doing my work as React Native Dev.

 ⌛️ 🏃 🪠 🎸 In my free time, I'm traveling with my partner around Europe.
 I like working on optimizing things, specially through automation and pipelines.
 While I'm not traveling, I like to play the guitar and join my friends on a jam.